elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 </p>
 </blockquote>

-Such a favorable reception of open data initiatives can be explained by the fact that efforts to improve openness and transparency in government actions have proliferated [[^2]] over the last few decades .
-Transparency in governance and public right to government information are considered "essential to democratic participation, public trust in government, and prevention of corruption" [[^3]].
+Such a favorable reception of open data initiatives can be explained by the fact that efforts to improve openness in government actions have proliferated [[^2]] over the last few decades.
+In today's world, transparency in governance and public right to government information are considered "essential to democratic participation, public trust in government, and prevention of corruption" [[^3]].

 [^1]: https://www.theguardian.com/news/datablog/2012/sep/20/open-data-journalism